grego3/pool-tracker/README.txt

 ABOUT Pool Tracker
 -----------------------
 Pool Tracker is my submission for the Pool App Exercise.
-Because of the Drupaly nature of the position, I felt the most interesting technology to use to develop a pool tracking app would be a custom Drupal module.
-So, while the site may be standard, it was developed almost entirely in two custom modules and styled using a custom subtheme.
+You can create players, created games between any two existing players, determine the winner, and view leaderboard and games played.
+I felt the most interesting and relevant challenge would be to develop the pool tracking app in a custom Drupal module.
+So, while the site may appear standard, the functionality was developed almost entirely in code in two custom modules and styled using a custom subtheme.
 The directories with customized code are /sites/all/modules/custom/gamecontenttype/, /sites/all/modules/custom/pool_tracker/ and /sites/all/themes/pool_tracker/.

 TECHNOLOGY USED
 --------------------------